EGYPTIAN ANTIQUITIES GUIDE

 Champollion and the department itself

-| Before the collection teaches you ancient Egypt, it quietly teaches you how Europe first learned to read it. |
+| Before the collection teaches visitors ancient Egypt, it quietly shows how Europe first learned to read it. |

 The Seated Scribe